Looks like the Rogers Police Chief did something wrong after all...

 I actually do know the full story behind this and there was enough stuff against the chief to have him resign.
 Why else would a chief, that's been in the BCA for however many years, just up and resign?
 If he didn't do anything wrong, he would fight it until the end.
 Then, after he won he'd be smart to resign and not to deal with the politics anymore.
 I know if I didn't do anything wrong I wouldn't resign, I'd fight it.

 This chief was a good chief in the beginning when he started with Rogers, but he soon let his power take over.
 He was the 'do as I say, not as I do' type of chief.
 He'd hang you out to dry every chance he got, but would turn around and do MANY illegal things himself.
-I'm glad to see he resigned."When you're told to be careful out there, it isn't always advice to protect yourself against the felon, sometimes the enemy comes masked as friends."Comment
+I'm glad to see he resigned.

 -John Adams